jesseloudon/jesseloudon.github.io/_posts/2020-10-22-Automate Microsoft Teams desktop settings with PowerShell.markdown

 }
 ```

-In the future I except there will be a GPO/ADMX for configuring these settings easily at scale, for now I'm happy to continue managing these settings with PowerShell.
+In the future I expect there'll be a GPO/ADMX for configuring these settings easily at scale, for now I'm happy to continue managing these settings with PowerShell.

 Cheers,
 Jesse